sumup-oss/circuit-ui/.changeset/thick-pants-trade.md

 ---
-'@sumup/circuit-ui': major
+'@sumup/circuit-ui': minor
 ---

-Changed the NotificationBanner's tertiary action variant from the Button to the Anchor component.
+Replaced the NotificationBanner's "tertiary" action variant with the "secondary" one and changed the action size to medium.
 Update the action props if necessary.